The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs

-On the other hand, the deep learning model manages to accurately predict the sensor's shape as it looks at the full spectrum profile, including the minute changes at the wavelengths outside of the Bragg resonances.
-Figure~\ref{fig:750}~(b) shows the finite difference analysis of the loss value with respect to the 190 wavelength elements of the input spectra.
-The higher the difference, the more important the corresponding wavelength element is for shape prediction in this example.
-Figure~\ref{fig:750}~(c) gives a deeper insight into this investigation.
-For all 190 wavelength elements, the Euclidean distance between the predicted relative coordinates of each marker before and after the spectral modification is depicted with a color map.
-The contribution of each wavelength element to the relative coordinate prediction of all 20 markers can be realized from the presented color map in Figure~\ref{fig:750}~(c).
+On the other hand, the DL model manages to accurately predict the sensor's shape as it looks at the full spectral profile, including the minute changes at the wavelengths outside the Bragg resonances.
+Figure~\ref{fig:750}b shows the finite difference analysis of the loss value with respect to the 190 wavelength components of the input spectra.
+The higher the difference, the more important the corresponding wavelength component is for shape prediction in this example.
+Figure~\ref{fig:750}c gives a deeper insight into this investigation.
+For all 190 wavelength components, the Euclidean distance between the predicted relative coordinates of each marker before and after the spectral modification is depicted using a color map.
+The contribution of each wavelength component to the relative coordinate prediction of all 20 markers is realized from the presented color map in Fig.~\ref{fig:750}c.